mestredelpino/standalone-vms/concourse/README.md

-concourse-fqdn         = "" # The FQDN of your Concourse deployment dhcp-concourse         = true # Deploy Concourse with dynamic IP address allocation
+concourse-fqdn         = "" # The FQDN of your Concourse deployment dhcp-concourse         = true # Deploy Concourse with dynamic IP address allocation domain                 = "" # Your domain to use for your Concourse VM on vSphere
 ```
 2. Navigate to the *"concourse"* directory
 3. Execute `terraform init`